Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

 Given a group $\Gamma$ and a free factor system~$\A$, the relative outer automorphism group $\Out(\Gamma;\A)$ acts by isometries on the relative free splitting complex $\FS(\Gamma;\A)$.
-That complex is hyperbolic \FSHyp, and so $\phi \in \Out(\Gamma;\A)$ has positive stable translation length $\tau_\phi$ if and only if each orbit map $n \mapsto \phi^n(T)$ is a quasigeodesic ($T \in \FS(\Gamma;\A)$), in which case $\phi$ is \emph{loxodromic}.
-In general $\phi$ can also be \emph{parabolic} meaning it has unbounded orbits but~$\tau_\phi=0$, or \emph{elliptic} meaning that orbits are bounded, hence~$\tau_\phi=0$.
-The main results of these works are Theorems A, B restated below.
-These results, taken together with Theorem C from Part II, correlate the dynamics of $\phi$ acting on $\FS(\Gamma;\A)$ with the ``relative train track'' dynamics of $\phi$, particularly its attracting laminations.
+That complex is hyperbolic (see Part~I~\FSHyp), and so $\phi \in \Out(\Gamma;\A)$ has positive stable translation length $\tau_\phi$ if and only if each orbit map $n \mapsto \phi^n(T)$ is a quasigeodesic ($T \in \FS(\Gamma;\A)$), in which case $\phi$ is \emph{loxodromic}.
+One also says that $\phi$ is \emph{parabolic} if it has unbounded orbits but~$\tau_\phi=0$, and \emph{elliptic} if all orbits are bounded (hence~$\tau_\phi=0$).
+Our main results correlate the dynamics of $\phi$ acting on $\FS(\Gamma;\A)$ with the ``relative train track'' dynamics of $\phi$, particularly its attracting laminations: